 St Alban’s Church, North Harrow, is proud to welcome members of the Deaf community to its services.

-The Church of England believes that all disabled people have an equal right to access worship in their local parish.
+The Church of England believes that everyone has an equal right to access worship in their local parish.
 Here at St Alban’s Church the 10am service on the first Sunday in every month (apart from January and August) is fully interpreted into British Sign Language (BSL) by a team led by John Ryan.
 Other major festivals, for example Easter and Midnight Mass, and on request, meetings with the ministry team, weddings, christenings and funerals can also be interpreted.

 is a qualified Teacher of the Deaf; she provides support and advice to deaf children, young people, their families and schools in the London Borough of Hillingdon.
 Sarah was born with a permanent high frequency hearing loss and uses hearing aids to help her access the entire speech spectrum.
 She has CACDP Stage 2 in British Sign Language.